umf-iti-200/umf-iti-200.github.io/data/posts/aws-rds.md

 # Connecting the Application

 Since we have the database working successfully, let's connect the app to the database.
 However, you will not do it on your workspace.
-By following the instructions of the previous tutorial about AWS EC2, create a new virtual computer and then clone the following repo on it:
+By following the instructions of the <a href="/posts/aws-ec2">previous tutorial</a> about AWS EC2, create a new virtual computer and then clone the following repo on it:

  - [https://github.com/umf-iti-200/amazon-rds](https://github.com/umf-iti-200/amazon-rds)